Skip to main content

 The tensions between these two bodies of law are not merely the result of conflicting statutory language; they are a reflection of a deeper societal shift in our understanding of privacy, autonomy, and the very nature of personal information in the digital age.

-This section will explore these underlying philosophical and technological currents, arguing that the rise of state privacy laws represents a fundamental challenge to the traditional, sector-specific approach to that has long characterized federal law in the United States.
+This section will explore these underlying philosophical and technological currents, arguing that the rise of state privacy laws represents a fundamental challenge to the traditional, sector-specific approach to data protection that has long characterized federal law in the United States.
 It will also examine the practical implications of this paradigm shift for the future of wellness programs and the broader digital health ecosystem.

 The traditional approach to data privacy in the United States has been one of sectoral regulation.
 We have specific laws for specific types of data in specific contexts ∞ HIPAA for health information in the healthcare sector, the Fair Credit Reporting Act for credit information, the Family Educational Rights and Privacy Act for student records, and so on.